These DIY toilet bombs allow you to deodorize and clean your toilet at the same time. A simple homemade toilet cleaner bomb that gets rid of the funk!

-There are things that are still taboo in today’s society, and the odor left in the bathroom is one of them.
+There are things that are still taboo in today’s society, and bathroom odor is one of them.
 Certainly not a pleasant subject, but something we’ve all had to deal with from time to time.
-Here’s a way to make a toilet bomb that will eliminate smells in the bathroom, and not just cover them up.
+Here’s a way to make toilet bombs that will eliminate smells in the bathroom, and not just cover them up.

-Whether your toilet is a little stinky or stale, a homemade toilet bomb is a really quick way to freshen it up.
-Dropping one toilet bomb into your commode will not only deodorize, but also clean at the same time.
-This is a simple project, and a good one to get kids involved with.
+Whether your toilet is a little stinky or stale, homemade toilet bombs are a quick way to freshen it up.
+Dropping one toilet cleaner bomb into your commode will not only deodorize but also clean at the same time.
+Kids love doing projects, and this simple project is great for kids.

 Ingredients & Supplies